 Beste voor borduurwerk: Brother SE1900

-- The machine is expensive.
+- De machine is duur.

 Beste voor quilten: Bernette B77